MartinPankraz/ABAP-Developer-Day/student/quest5.md

 <img alt="Provide name" src="../img/student/Quest5/CreateBotName.jpg"  width="600">
 </p>

+> Note: You  might be asked to do a Tour of the Botframework.
+Just skip this for now.

 ## Modify the Greeting

 1. Select the Greeting trigger in the bot explorer and select the "Send a response" action